JournalismAI/tracking-influencers/README.md

 The project was developed as a collaboration between [Sky News](https://news.sky.com/), [Infobae](https://www.infobae.com/) and [Il Sole 24 Ore](https://www.ilsole24ore.com/).

 [JournalismAI](https://www.lse.ac.uk/media-and-communications/polis/JournalismAI) is a project of [Polis](https://www.lse.ac.uk/media-and-communications/polis) – the journalism think-tank at the London School of Economics and Political Science – and it’s sponsored by the [Google News Initiative](https://newsinitiative.withgoogle.com/).
-If you want to know more about the Fellowship and the other JournalismAI activities, [sign up for the newsletter](https://mailchi.mp/lse.ac.uk/journalismai) or get in touch with the team via hello@journalismai.info
+If you want to know more about the Fellowship and the other JournalismAI activities, [sign up for the newsletter](https://mailchi.mp/lse.ac.uk/journalismai) or get in touch with the team via hello@journalismai.info.

 ## 📃 Project documentation